bioinfo-pf-curie/ChIP-seq/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with containers making installation trivial and results highly reproducible.
-The current workflow is based on the nf-core best practice.
+The current workflow was initiated from the nf-core ChIP-seq pipeline.
 See the nf-core project from details on [guidelines](https://nf-co.re/).

 ### Pipeline Summary